Albertree/albertree.github.io/_pages/research.md

 <h1>Research Motivation</h1>

 To achieve the goal of System-2 thinking by solving ARC, I first pondered on how human beings solve ARC tasks.
 Not only in shallow and intuitive level, but also in deep and logical level by repeatedly asking "WHY" questions to my solution.
-The following paragraph became the motivation of my research direction and the background of [Abductive Symbolic Solver on Abstraction and Reasoning Corpus](https://ceur-ws.org/Vol-3819/paper1.pdf).
+Eventually, the problem solving process has divided into stages and it became the motivation of my research direction and the background of [Abductive Symbolic Solver on Abstraction and Reasoning Corpus](https://ceur-ws.org/Vol-3819/paper1.pdf).

 <h2>Steps of Human Solving ARC</h2>

 I defined 6 steps of human solving ARC tasks.

 1. Observation
 2. Pattern, Change, Difference Recognition
 3. Rule Formulation + Adjustment